djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 ## Data Structures

 A data structure organizes data on a computer in a manner that enables efficient access and modification.
 The choice of the appropriate data structure depends on the specific use case and can significantly impact the performance of an application.
 Here are some common data structures:
+Sure, here are the simplified explanations with the formal terms included:

-* **Arrays:** An array is a contiguous block of memory that stores a fixed-size sequence of elements of the same type.
-Arrays are effective for storing and retrieving data, but their size is immutable, and they may not be ideal for operations involving the addition or removal of elements.
+1. An **array** is like a row of lockers, each numbered in order, where each locker can hold one item of the same type.
+Formally, an array is a contiguous block of memory that stores a fixed-size sequence of elements of the same type.
+Arrays are effective for quick access to data by index, but their size cannot change once set, making them less flexible for adding or removing elements.

-* **Stacks:** A stack is a linear data structure that follows a "Last-In, First-Out" (LIFO) principle.
-Elements are added to the top of the stack (pushed) and removed from the top (popped).
-Stacks are extensively used to implement features like function call stacks in programming languages, and 'undo' operations in software applications.
+2. A **stack** is like a stack of plates.
+You add new plates on top (push), and take plates from the top (pop).
+This follows the "Last-In, First-Out" (LIFO) principle, meaning the last item added is the first one removed.
+Stacks are commonly used in programming for managing function calls (function call stack) and 'undo' operations in software applications.

-* **Queues:** A queue is another linear data structure that adheres to the "First-In, First-Out" (FIFO) principle.
-Elements are added at the rear end of the queue (enqueued) and removed from the front end (dequeued).
-Queues are handy when data elements need to be processed in their input order, such as task scheduling or event handling in computing systems.
+3. A **queue** is like a line at a checkout counter.
+People join at the back (enqueue) and leave from the front (dequeue).
+This follows the "First-In, First-Out" (FIFO) principle, where the first item added is the first one removed.
+Queues are useful for processing items in the order they arrive, such as task scheduling or event handling in computing systems.

-* **Linked Lists:** A linked list is a sequence of data elements, termed nodes, where each node contains a value and a pointer to the next node.
-Linked lists are dynamic, allowing efficient insertion and removal of elements at any position in the list.
+4. A **linked list** is like a treasure hunt where each clue (node) points to the next one.
+Each node contains a value and a reference (pointer) to the next node.
+This makes linked lists dynamic and efficient for inserting and removing elements at any position in the list.

-* **Trees:** A tree is a hierarchical data structure composed of nodes arranged in multiple levels.
-Each node may have one or more child nodes, and the top-most node is called the root.
-Trees are useful for representing hierarchical relationships, such as the structure of a filesystem or organization charts.
+5. A **tree** is like a family tree, starting with one person (root) and branching out to children (nodes), with each node possibly having its own children.
+Formally, a tree is a hierarchical data structure composed of nodes arranged in multiple levels.
+Trees are useful for representing hierarchical relationships, such as filesystem structures or organizational charts.

-* **Graphs:** A graph is a set of nodes (or vertices) connected by edges.
+6. A **graph** is like a network of cities connected by roads.
+Each city is a node, and each road is an edge connecting two nodes.
 Edges can be one-way (directed) or two-way (undirected).
 Graphs are used to model complex relationships and connections between elements, such as social networks, web pages (links), and routes between locations.

 ![ds](https://user-images.githubusercontent.com/37275728/185381435-9335db5b-8c9a-4e74-87dc-deac3c0356f1.png)

 ## Algorithms

-Algorithms are procedural instructions to solve specific problems or perform tasks.
-They are ubiquitous in disciplines like computer science, mathematics, and engineering.
-The efficiency of an algorithm is often evaluated based on its time complexity and space complexity.
+Algorithms are step-by-step instructions to solve specific problems or perform tasks.
+They are everywhere in fields like computer science, mathematics, and engineering.
+To evaluate how good an algorithm is, we often look at its efficiency in terms of time complexity (how long it takes to run) and space complexity (how much memory it uses).

-An algorithm is akin to a recipe; it consists of a series of steps that are executed to achieve a certain outcome.
-Characteristics of a good algorithm include:
+Think of an algorithm like a recipe for cooking.
+It consists of a series of steps to follow to achieve a specific result.
+Here are the key characteristics of a good algorithm:

-* **Input:** The data that the algorithm uses for its operation.
+* **Input:** The data that the algorithm works with.
+Just like ingredients in a recipe.
-* **Output:** The result produced by the algorithm.
+* **Output:** The result produced by the algorithm, similar to the dish you end up with after following a recipe.
-* **Definiteness:** Every step in the algorithm should be unambiguous and precisely defined.
+* **Definiteness:** Every step in the algorithm should be clear and precisely defined, so there’s no confusion about what to do next.
-* **Finiteness:** The algorithm must terminate after a finite number of steps.
+* **Finiteness:** The algorithm must eventually stop after a certain number of steps, just like a recipe has a clear end when the dish is ready.
-* **Effectiveness:** Each step of the algorithm should be simple and executable, contributing towards the final output.
+* **Effectiveness:** Each step of the algorithm should be simple and executable, meaning that it can actually be done and helps towards getting the final result.

 ### Algorithms vs. Programs

-An algorithm can be considered a high-level blueprint for solving a specific problem, while a program is the implementation of that blueprint using a particular programming language.
-Understanding the difference between an algorithm and a program is vital.
+Understanding the difference between an algorithm and a program is essential.
+Here’s a simple explanation with formal terms included:

-An algorithm is abstract, language-independent, and details a sequence of steps without any particular syntax.
-It outlines a method for solving a problem and can be represented in many ways – even as a flowchart.
-For instance, let's consider an algorithm for adding two numbers:
+An algorithm is like a high-level blueprint for solving a specific problem.
+It is abstract and language-independent, detailing a sequence of steps without any specific syntax.
+You can think of an algorithm as a recipe that outlines a method for solving a problem, and it can be represented in various ways, such as in plain text or as a flowchart.

+For example, consider an algorithm for adding two numbers:

 ```
 Step 1: Start